Aditya-Pimpalkar/clarity/github-setup/README.md

 ## 📋 Overview

-**Clarity** is your comprehensive observability platform for AI systems - bringing clear insights to non-deterministic LLM applications.
+**LLM Observability Platform** is a comprehensive "DataDog for AI Agents" - built to solve the unique challenges of monitoring non-deterministic LLM systems.
 Track costs, performance, and reliability across OpenAI, Anthropic, Cohere, and custom models.

 ### 🎯 The Problem